dotnet/AspNetCore.Docs/aspnetcore/blazor/components/index.md

 ::: moniker-end

 > [!WARNING]
 > Providing initial values for component parameters is supported, but don't create a component that writes to its own parameters after the component is rendered for the first time.
-For more information, see the [Overwritten parameters](#overwritten-parameters) section later in this article.
+For more information, see the [Overwritten parameters](#overwritten-parameters) section of this article.

 The `Title` and `Body` component parameters of the `ParameterChild` component are set by arguments in the HTML tag that renders the instance of the component.
 The following `ParameterParent` component renders two `ParameterChild` components: